stitchdata/docs/_database-integrations/dynamodb/dynamodb-v1.md

   - item: |
       **An Amazon Web Services (AWS) account.** Signing up is free - [click here](https://aws.amazon.com){:target="new"} or go to `https://aws.amazon.com` to create an account if you don't have one already.
   - item: |
       **Permissions in AWS Identity Access Management (IAM) that allow you to create policies, create roles, and attach policies to roles**.
-This is required to grant Stitch authorization to your DynamoDB bucket.
+This is required to grant Stitch authorization to {{ integration.display_name }}.

-# File requirements are in: _data/taps/extraction/file-systems/file-requirements.yml
-  - item: |
-      **Files that adhere to Stitch's file requirements**:

-      {{ site.data.taps.extraction.file-systems.file-requirements.support-table | flatify }}

 # -------------------------- #